-JUURI's murals can be seen in Oklahoma City, Norman (OK), Newark Airport (NJ), Orlando (FL), and most recently, overseas in Israel.
-In addition, JUURI has sold hundreds of paintings and prints from her online store, both to local clients, TV stars, and top art collectors on the global scene.
+JUURI's murals can be seen in Oklahoma City, Norman (OK), Newark Airport (NJ), Orlando (FL), and most recently, overseas in Shtula, Israel.
+In addition, JUURI has sold hundreds of paintings and prints from her online store.
+Her collectors include models, TV stars, and top art purveyors on the global scene.

 Her work is stocked by DNA Galleries (Oklahoma City), Thumbprint Gallery (La Jolla, CA), Sketch & Press (Redding, CA), and veteran-owned Thirty Seconds Out (online).

 When she is not painting and traveling, JUURI enjoys visiting local businesses and coffee shops, shopping thrift stores for unique fashion, playing with her rescue dog, and watching Japanese TV programs.

 IKEA Family Live (AU)

 Zupi Magaine (Brazil)